Are Premium Bonds a good investment?

-I was tidying my documents the other day and came across an old Premium Bond certificate that I received as a gift around the time that I was born.
+I was tidying my documents the other day and came across an old Premium Bond certificate that I received as a gift around the time I was born.

-With fingers firmly crossed I checked the website to see if I was a lucky winner, and…… I wasn’t.
+With fingers firmly crossed, I checked the website to see if I was a lucky winner, and… I wasn’t.

 What are the odds of winning on Premium Bonds?

-However, from 1st of December 2020, this will drop further to 1%.
+However, from 1 December 2020, this will drop further to 1%.

 This means that, for every £1,000 invested in Premium Bonds, you would, on average, receive £10 a year in interest/prize money.